LeeHITsz/Funmap/README.md

 Example output files are included in the [result](result) directory.

-## Reference
-Yuekai Li, Jiashun Xiao, Jingsi Ming, Yicheng Zeng, Mingxuan Cai.
-(2024).
-[Funmap: integrating high-dimensional functional annotations to improve fine-mapping](https://doi.org/10.1093/bioinformatics/btaf017) _Bioinformatics_

-# Real-data Analysis
+## A full real data example

 Data and code for analysis in the paper can be viewed in [https://github.com/LeeHITsz/Funmap_analysis](https://github.com/LeeHITsz/Funmap_analysis).
 Here we only introduce the reproduction examples shown in the paper:

-## Reproducing Funmap Fine-mapping Analysis on Cholesterol Data

-This tutorial demonstrates how to reproduce the example presented in section 3.2 (Real data analysis) of the paper "Funmap: integrating high-dimensional functional annotations to improve fine-mapping", specifically Figure 5(b).
+Here, we provide a step-by-step tutorial to analyze real data with available LD matrix.
+We use the example presented in section 3.2 (Figure 5b) of the Funmap paper.
 We will implement the complete workflow from scratch to perform fine-mapping of SNPs associated with cholesterol levels.

 This example focuses on chromosome 8, position 5MB-8MB, which contains potential causal variants associated with cholesterol levels.